PERMANENT ESTABLISHMENT IN SPAIN

 - Interest on loans from a foreign parent company to its Spanish branch is not tax-deductible for the branch.

-What it's needed when setting a branch in spain
+requirements when setting up a branch in spain

-When setting a branch in Spain you/we will need:
+When setting up a branch in Spain you/we will need:

 - Name of the parent company, address and registration number.

-- Beneficial owner of the parent company, if any: That is, the natural person(s) who ultimately owns or controls the parent company through direct or indirect ownership or control over a percentage of 25 % plus one share.
+- Beneficial owner of the parent company, if any: That is to say, the natural person(s) who ultimately owns or controls the parent company through direct or indirect ownership or control over a percentage of 25% plus one share.

-- Certificate of incorporation of the parent company legalized and/or certified by apostille of the Hague Convention.
+- Certificate of incorporation of the parent company, legalised and/or certified by an apostille of the Hague Convention.

-- Certificate of the Companies Registry proving the existence of the parent company, address, and the names and personal details of its directors certified by apostille of the Hague Convention.
+- Certificate of the Commercial Registry proving the existence of the parent company, address, and the names and personal details of its directors certified by an apostille of the Hague Convention.

-- Name of the individual residing in Spain to represent the parent company in dealings with the Spanish tax authorities regarding its tax obligations.
+- Name of the individual residing in Spain who will represent the parent company in dealings with the Spanish tax authorities regarding its tax obligations.

 - Copy of the Passport and NIE number of the individual residing in Spain who will represent the parent company.

-- Name of the individual residing in Spain who will be the Director of the branch in Spain and copy of her Passport and NIE number.
+- Name of the individual residing in Spain who will be the Director of the branch in Spain and copy of his or her Passport and NIE number.

-Moreover, we prepare some documents and forms including parent company data.
-These documents will also need to be signed and legalized by apostille of the Hague Convention in the parent company country.
+Moreover, we will prepare some documents and forms, including the parent company's data.
+These documents will also need to be signed and legalised by apostille of the Hague Convention in the parent company country.

-"aSK US LEGAL COSTS FOR SETTING UP A COMPANY IN SPAIN"
+"aSK US about the LEGAL COSTS of SETTING UP A COMPANY IN SPAIN"

 SPANISH COMPANY – S.L.
 S.A.